Genivia/ugrep/README.md

                   and archives stored in cpio, pax, tar, zip and 7z archives.
 NUM may range from 1 to 99 for up to 99 decompression and de-archiving steps.
 Increasing NUM values gradually degrades performance.

-           -0, --null
-                  Output a zero-byte (NUL) after the file name.
-This option can be used with commands such as `find -print0' and `xargs -0' to process arbitrary file names.

     EXIT STATUS
            The ugrep utility exits with one of the following values: